mcchan1/cybil-world/README.md

 # cybil-world
-stuff a 3 year-old told me to make
+Stuff my 3 year-old told me to make.
+Automonous flocking behavior and flow fields from Nature of Code